acorn-io/runtime/docs/docs/39-Authoring Acornfiles/09-advanced-topics.md

 secrets: {
     "yaml-config": {
         type: "template"
-        data: {template: yaml.Marshal(localData.config)}
+        data: {template: std.toYAML(localData.config)}
 }
 localData: {
-    config: args.userConfig & {
+    config: std.merge({
         this: {
             isGoing: {
                 to: "be a yaml file"
             }
+        }, args.userConfig)
 }
-    }
-}
 ```

 In the above example the frontend config file will be rendered from user and Acorn data in YAML format.

-### Tab writer
+This example is using the `std.merge()` function which takes two structs and merges them where the second overwrites the first.

+### Generating files from key value pairs

 Another useful built-in for rendering key value pairs with an optional separator is the `tabwriter` function.